A Characterization of Universally Optimal Queueing Regimes: Proof of the Main Result

-The proof of \cref{th:thetheorem} uses two lemmata, which are of independent interest.
-The following lemma connects the payoffs from the socially optimal strategy to the payoffs obtained by an individual customer under any regime.
+The first lemma connects the payoffs from the socially optimal strategy to the payoffs obtained by an individual customer under any regime.

-\begin{lemma} Consider a strategy that requires a customer at position $\njobs$ to remain in the system for as long as the customer's position is not larger than $\njobs$.
-If $\differ_{\njobs}\ge 0$, then, under any regime and any strategy of the opponents, the above strategy gives a nonnegative payoff.
-If $\differ_{\njobs} > 0$ then this strategy gives a strictly positive payoff. \end{lemma}
+\begin{lemma} Consider the following strategy for customer Chantal: she remains in the system as long as her position is at most $\njobs$, and reneges immediately if her position becomes larger than $\njobs$.
+If $\differtilde_{\njobs}\ge 0$, then, under any regime and any strategy of the opponents, this strategy gives Chantal a nonnegative payoff.
+If $\differtilde_{\njobs} > 0$, then this strategy gives Chantal a strictly positive payoff.
+In addition, if $\differtilde_{\njobs}\ge 0$, $\servr_1>\cdots>\servr_{\nserv}$, and there is a positive probability that an arriving customer is placed behind Chantal before she is served or reneges, then this strategy gives Chantal a strictly positive payoff. \end{lemma}

-To prove \cref{le:remain}, we now consider the payoff to an individual customer (Chantal) under a given regime.
-At the beginning of every round, an event---either arrival or service---is realized, followed by a change of state and possibly reneging of other customers.
-At this moment Chantal also decides whether to stay or renege.
-If she stays, she incurs an expected cost $\cost/(\arrivr+\servr)$ during this round.
+To prove \cref{le:remain}, we now consider the payoff to customer Chantal, under a given regime and a fixed strategy profile of her opponents.
+The proof compares Chantal's position in the actual regime with the number of customers in the system designed by Alice, the designer from the comparison cycle.
+Chantal faces a stopping problem: at every time at which a decision is made, she decides whether to stay or to renege.
 The process continues until Chantal is served or reneges.
-Therefore, for a fixed strategy profile of her opponents, Chantal faces a stopping problem.